MrMaksimize/activity_rec_analysis/README.md

     - return list with loaded data.
 * `prepSetData <- function(setData, setName) {`
     - Take subjects, a 1 col df
-    - Take set_activities.
-Join them with `activity_labels`
     - Prepare X_data for merging
         + create a logic vector that returns true is value contains "std" or "mean"
         + apply logic vector to features_labels
         + use the filtered list of IDs now available to extract only the needed columns from X_data
         + set the colnames of X_data to the feature labels from the filtered dataframe of features.
     - Merge it all together
-        + merge the set activities and labels we generated above into the subjects list
+        + Merge in set_activities
+        + Join them with `activity_labels`
         + use mutate to create another colum called `data_type`.
 Once the merge is made, we'll know if the data came from training or testing.
         + merge X_data
+        + Gather all the measurement columns in two concise measurements

 # Combining Test and Train.
 Once